zg404/dorado_updater/README.md

 ├── dorado -> ~/miniconda3/envs/dorado/bin/bin/dorado (symlink)
 └── [bunch of files]
 ```
-> [!NOTE]
-> This script is intended for users who may be unfamiliar with Linux or prefer a straightforward install and update for Dorado.
-However, the manual process is not difficult and can be done in a few steps.
-I highly encourage users to learn the process and be more comfortable with the command line: [Manual Installation](#manual-installation).
-You might find you don't need this script!

 ## Requirements
 - Linux x64 system (WSL2 supported)
 - Working conda installation (Miniconda, Miniforge, or Anaconda)